Oreti Sands Golf Club

-Now why would a golf course that we couldn’t find, and has been closed for over a year be on our list?
-That is a good question; one with a couple good answers.
-First, according to our favourite golf book True Links, there are only 246 authentic links golf courses in the world.
+Now, why would a golf course that we couldn’t find, and has been closed for over a year be on our bucket list?
+That is a good question; one with a couple of good answers.
+First, according to our favorite golf book True Links, there are only 246 authentic links golf courses in the world.
 Our goal was to play all 9 true links golf courses of New Zealand, and Oreti Sands was one.
 Not only that, but Oreti Sands Golf Club (no website found) was once the southernmost true links golf course in the world!

 While we were at Invercargill Golf Club, we inquired about Oreti Sands.
 From everyone that we talked to about the course, it seemed as though it was something special to play.
 We also learned that Mr. Gene Sarazan visited here back in 1934.
 His reason was simple- to “satisfy his ambition to have driven a ball further south than any other American professional!”
 He then proceeded to tee one up and hit it deep into the southern Tasman Sea.

 And, most importantly while we were there, we were given directions on exactly where the golf course was located.

 Armed with directions, we managed to find the golf course our second time around.
 We pulled our campervan under the “Welcome to The World’s Southern Most 18 Hole Links Golf Course” sign and parked in the empty parking lot.
 It was eerily silent, but we found it!